 "He decided I made a good mattress, I think.
 I didn't come to breakfast because I was sleeping, Hermione.
 I would really like to go back to it if I can."

-"Harry, it's the first Saturday of the school term and you want to sleep!"
+"Harry, it's the first Saturday of the school term and you want to sleep?"
+Her voice was incredulous.

 "Yes.
 I'm tired, 'Mione.
-I haven't had a descent nights sleep in a long time, let me catch up on it, please!"
+I haven't had a decent nights sleep in a long time, let me catch up on it, please!"

 "Nope, sorry, you're coming out with us today "